What’s on TV this Christmas 2019?

 Airs: Christmas Eve at 10pm

-Written and directed by Mark Gatiss, this ghost story relies on a brief story by MR James and follows a court docket case wherein the accused appears to have been visited by the ghost of his sufferer.
+Written and directed by Mark Gatiss, this ghost story relies on a brief story by MR James and follows a courtroom case during which the accused appears to have been visited by the ghost of his sufferer.

-If follows Gatiss’s festive supernatural drama The Lifeless Room, which aired on the channel on Christmas Eve 2014, and one other MR James adaptation by Gatiss, The Tractate Middoth, in 2013.
+If follows Gatiss’s festive supernatural drama The Useless Room, which aired on the channel on Christmas Eve 2014, and one other MR James adaptation by Gatiss, The Tractate Middoth, in 2013.

 This time, the solid is headlined by Peter Capaldi, with Wilf Scolding (Recreation of Thrones) and Elliot Levey (Homicide on the Orient Specific) additionally starring.